ismms-himc/cellranger-aws-pipeline-docs/10x_Experimental_Scenarios.md

 * spreadsheets used by HIMC techs running assays
 * the computational team's pre-processing pipelines
 * the Cell Ranger software
+* spreadsheets sent to users with download links

 Below are schemas and example data for various spreadsheets used by all parties, and [a glossary](#glossary) of relevant terms.
 This document heavily references the [10x documentation](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/using/mkfastq) as well.

 # Examples from 10x Documentation
 Below are two experimental scenarios from 10x that have been paraphrased into our vocabulary (see [Glossary]).